 Shane Smith has a BS in Horticultural Science, attained his registration as a “Horticultural Therapist, (HT)” from the American Horticultural Therapy Association.
 In 1989-90, he served as a Loeb Fellow in Advanced Environmental Studies at Harvard University.

 Botanic Gardens, Wyoming’s only public botanic garden.
 It is a volunteer-centered project (mostly seniors, youth and handicapped volunteers) with an emphasis on community and sustainability.
 The operation includes 9 acres of developed grounds, one of the nation’s oldest and largest solar-heated and solar-powered greenhouses, and the recently opened Paul Smith Children’s Village, which is the nation’s first public children’s garden to receive LEED Platinum designation.
 In August of 2012 Cheyenne voters approved a $16 million renovation and expansion of the Cheyenne Botanic Garden’s solar heated greenhouse/conservatory on an optional sales tax.
-Additionally, Smith is currently in the early stages of developing the 62-acre High Plains Arboretum sited on the site of a former USDA horticultural research station.
+Additionally, Smith was involved in the early stages of developing the 62-acre High Plains Arboretum sited on the site of a former USDA horticultural research station.

 The book, “Greenhouse Gardener’s Companion” authored by Smith and published by Fulcrum, is a top selling greenhouse book for home hobbyists.
 It was first released in 1982 and is now in its 3rd edition.
 Also in 1982, he wrote “The Frost Free Greenhouse,” for the Department of Energy.
 It was the first book written on the subject of farming with unheated large greenhouses using only the design of the structure and solar heat to prevent frost, which are now commonly called “high tunnels” or “hoop houses.”